It consists of structures on either side of the third ventricle and includes the thalamus, hypothalamus, epithalamus, and subthalamus.

 The contribution of the thalamus to vestibular or tectal functions is almost ignored.
-The thalamus has been thought of as a “relay” that simply sends signals to the cerebral cortex.
+The thalamus has been thought of as a “relay” that sends signals to the cerebral cortex.

-There is support for the hypothesis that the connection of the thalamic regions to particular parts of the mesiotemporal lobe provides a differentiation of the functioning of memory of recall and familiarity.
+There is support for the hypothesis that the connection of the thalamic regions to particular parts of the mesiotemporal lobe provides differentiation of the functioning of memory of recall and familiarity.

 The neural information processes necessary for motor control were proposed as a network involving the thalamus as a subcortical motor center.